daviddallakyan2005/pdf-toolbox/SETUP.md

 Prebuilt binaries are provided on GitHub Releases for macOS, Windows, and Linux (amd64/arm64).

-1. Go to the Releases page: [Download latest release](https://github.com/daviddallakyan2005/pdf-toolbox/releases/latest)
+1. Go to the Releases page: [All releases](https://github.com/daviddallakyan2005/pdf-toolbox/releases) or the always-updating [Nightly build](https://github.com/daviddallakyan2005/pdf-toolbox/releases/tag/nightly)
 2. Download the archive matching your OS and architecture:
    - macOS: `PDFToolbox-mac-amd64.tar.gz` or `PDFToolbox-mac-arm64.tar.gz`
    - Windows: `PDFToolbox-windows-amd64.zip`